usubalang/usuba/_posts/2020-03-16-interleaving.md

 register used in the S-box).
 Its linear layer contains 28 instructions `xor`s and shifts, yet executes in 14 cycles due to data dependencies.
-Likewise, the S-boxes were optimized by Osvik [2] to put a very low pressure on the registers, at the expense of data dependencies.
+Likewise, the S-boxes were optimized by Osvik [2] to put a very low pressure on the registers, and to exploit a superscalar CPU that is able to execute only two bitwise instructions per cycle (whereas modern Intel CPUs can do 3 or 4 bitwise instructions per cycles).
 For instance, the first S-box contains 17 instructions, but executes in 8 cycles.
 This choice made sense back when there were only 8 general purpose registers available, among which one was reserved for the stack pointer, and one was use to keep a pointer to the key, leaving only 6 registers available.

 Now that we have 16 registers available, interleaving several implementations of Serpent makes sense and does greatly improve